-As the event organizer, you are required to complete the following:
+As the event organizer, you are required-block to complete the following:

-- Provide a complete listing of vendors to the City’s events coordinator, including contact information and details of products/services offered at least four weeks prior to the event.
+- Provide a complete listing of vendors to the City’s events coordinator, including contact information and details of products/services offered-block at least four weeks prior to the event.

 - Ensure all vendors are familiar and comply with the City of Guelph bylaws, requirements and legislation (i.e. Electrical Safety Authority Guidelines, barbecue safety, tents for cooking and non-cooking, care of City assets, driving on grass, etc.)